The M.S. in Health Analytics and Biostatistics is a 36-credit program preparing students to become biostatisticians.

 Admission procedures and requirements

-Prospective students must meet the graduate admission requirements of both the University of Nevada, Reno and School of Community Health Sciences, per the following guidelines:
+Prospective students must meet the graduate admission requirements of both the University of Nevada, Reno, and School of Public Health, per the following guidelines:

 - Undergraduate degree: Baccalaureate degree from an accredited institution of higher learning, with an undergraduate grade point average (GPA) of 3.0 or higher on a 4-point scale.
 If your undergraduate GPA is below 3.0 but higher than 2.75 your application will be considered if your GPA in the last 60 hours of undergraduate coursework is 3.0 or higher.
 If you graduated from an international college or university, please contact The Graduate School for approval of your undergraduate degree for graduate studies at the University of Nevada, Reno.